Panna cotta

 Flavoring desserts with chocolate is a classic, and you can use it in this cream dessert too.
 Because it is a naturally sweet dessert, it can even handle a very dark chocolate with a rich, intense flavor.
 Adding finely chopped chocolate to the cream dessert changes the texture slightly by making it a bit fluffier and mousse-like.
 Serve the decadent brown chocolate panna cotta with a dollop of whipped cream and your flavorful berry coulis.

-If chocolate panna cotta sounds right up your alley, you might also want to check out our recipes for chocolate pudding and chocolate mousse, savouring even more of the intense, bold chocolate flavor.
+If chocolate panna cotta sounds right up your alley, you might also want to check out our recipes for chocolate mousse, savoring even more of the intense, bold chocolate flavor.

 Strawberry panna cotta